Environmental Considerations

 - Properties close to train stations which promote the use of public transportations thereby reducing CO2 emissions

-95% (on acquisition price) of properties are located within 10 minute walk from the nearest train station.
+93% (on acquisition price) of properties are located within 10 minute walk from the nearest train station as of July 2024.

 In addition, ADR has established criteria (access quality and number of minutes on foot) for the distance from the nearest station regarding property acquisition, within 10 minutes on foot for single and compact types, and within 15 minutes for family and large types. - Properties with convenient facilities such as a supermarkets or convenient stores attached.